 v.
 Promotion and trustworthiness.
 Ethical executives are worthy of trust to distinguish ethical and unethical behavior in business.

-They are clear and incompatible to supply relevant information and to correct real misunderstandings and they make appropriate efforts to fulfill the letter and spirit of their commitment and commitment.
+They are clear and incompatible to supply relevant information and correct real misunderstandings and they make appropriate efforts to fulfill the letter and spirit of their commitment and commitment.
 They do not arbitrarily argue for a policy or argument to avoid their commitments without explaining the agreement in a technical or legal manner.

 viii.
 Accounting.
-Ethical executives acknowledge and accept personal responsibility for their decision, and the decisions of their colleagues, their organizations, and their communities, and inefficient moral standards companies with good ethical behavior.
+Ethical executives acknowledge and accept personal responsibility for their decision, the decisions of their colleagues, their organizations, and their communities, and inefficient moral standards companies with good ethical behavior.

 ix.
 Concern for others.
 Ethical executives are caring, sympathetic, kind, and kind; They like the Golden Rule, help them if necessary, and want to accomplish their business objectives in such a way that the minimum damage and the most positive are good.

 x.
 Respect for others.
 Moral officials show respect for human dignity, autonomy, privacy, rights, and interests of partners in their decision; They are courteous and deal with all people, regardless of gender, race, or national origin, with equal respect and dignity.

 xi.
 Limiting the law.
 Ethical executives observe the laws, rules, and regulations related to their business activities, based on individual ethical behavior.